Pi31415926535892/SpinnyWheels/README.md

 ## Limitations/Known Bugs

-- Addon sometimes freezes when quitting and re-opening Blender.
-Fix: Go to Edit -> Prefrences -> Addons, Search for SpinnyWheels and disable, then enable again.
 - The main object can only have casters as children, any non-caster children will also be treated as casters.
 - Multiple rigs cannot be made.